Alkylresorcinol: Occurrence in cereals

 The alkylresorcinols alkyl chain, present in cereals, ranges from 15 to 25 carbon atoms.
 ARs have been reported to be present in high amounts in rye, wheat, and triticale, and in low concentrations in barley, maize, oat, and millet, while no information is at present available for Khorasan wheat.
 They are most abundant in the bran fractions (2600-4100 μg/g; 0.1-0.3% of dry weight), whereas they are in trace amounts in strachy endosperm and germ.
 They can also be found in rice, though not in the edible parts of the rice plant.

 Their presence in the endosperm (the part of cereal grain that is used to make white flour), means that alkylresorcinols can be used as 'biomarkers' for people who eat foods containing wholegrain wheat and rye, rather than cereal products based on white flour.
-Moreover, they were thought to have anti-nutritive properties (e.g. decreasing growth of pigs and chickens fed rye), but this theory has been discredited, and a number of animal studies have demonstrated that they have no obvious negative effect on animals or humans.
+Moreover, they were thought to have anti-nutritive properties (e.g. decreasing growth of pigs and chickens fed rye), but this theory has been discredited, and a number of animal studies have demonstrated that they have no obvious negative effect on animals or humans, while recent studies suggest they may have some health benefits as activators of the enzyme SIRT3, with the 17-carbon homologue 5-heptadecylresorcinol showing strongest activity.